mthayden4726/Functional_diversity_across_scales/Documentation.md

     * ``` sudo yum install git ```
 5. Clone the git repository
     * ``` git clone https://github.com/mthayden4726/BioSCape_across_scales ```
     * You will be asked for a password for which you can enter your personal token.
-The personal token for **mthayden4726** expires July 13, 2024 and is: **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**
 6. Create and activate the environment
     * First, enter the project directory: ```cd BioSCape_across_scales ```
     * Next, create environment: ``` conda env create -n bioscape-env --file environment.yml ```